ansuini/ansuini.github.io/index.md

 ### Intrinsic Dimension of Data Representations in Deep Networks

 Deep neural networks transform their inputs across multiple layers.<br/>
-Here we study the intrinsic dimensionality (ID) of data-representations,<br/>
+In this Project we studied the intrinsic dimensionality (ID) of data-representations,<br/>
 i.e. the minimal number of parameters needed to describe a representation.<br/>

 We estimate ID in multiple CNNs with the [TWO-NN](https://www.nature.com/articles/s41598-017-11873-y) algorithm<br/>